Shani occupies 8th-from-Chandra

 Spouse contributes relatively little to the joint wealth.
 If good wealth yogas exist the native may build his own wealth the old-fashioned way, by hard work, and lots of it.
 Saturn eliminates the short-cuts to wealth but He rewards solid labor.
 Reduces permission for transformative change in this life; will be a hard worker but not willing to accept magical change.

-challenging planet in a challenging house gives comfortable results (longevity).
+Often comfortable results due to the benefits of resisting chaning, which include longevity.
 Yet Shani oppresses the tantrik self-re-invention instincts when He occupies Kuja's house.

 Pragmatic Shani understands the material reality of emergencies and quick turnings of the cycle of birth and death.
 His job, as He sees it, is to Avoid danger.
 The outcome is usually increased longevity (barring deadly drishti).